Card Holder Electronic Banking Services and Terms and Conditions

 Terms and Conditions

 The Cardholder and Electronic Financial Services Terms and Conditions, as amended from time to time (this "Agreement") applies when you use your Card or access and use any Electronic Financial Service (as defined below).
-It does not replace any other agreement you may have with us for any other product or service.
+If you have a deposit account with TD Bank Group, this Agreement is in addition to your Financial Services Agreement and Financial Services Terms, and is part of your deposit account agreement.
+This Agreement is also in addition to, and does not replace, any other agreement you may have with us for any other product or service.

 In this Agreement the following terms have the following meanings: